ubccpsc/classy/docs/instructor/autograde.md

 ### AutoGrade Dockerfile Repository

-AutoTest needs a place to access the Dockerfile and additional assets to build an AutoGrade container.
+AutoTest needs a place to access the Dockerfile, and additional files, to build an AutoGrade container.
 The minimum technical requirement to build an AutoGrade container is to produce a Dockerfile.
-A Dockerfile must be placed in the root directory.
+A Dockerfile must be placed in the root directory of a Git repository.
 Alternative names may be given to the Dockerfile, but the alternative name must be specified during the creation of the AutoGrade container.

 *Specify a custom Dockerfile name in 'Dockerfile name'*:
 <img src="./assets/dockerfile-classy-admin-portal.png"/>